luminosityleds/client/README.md

 ## `IconCard`

 A simple card that displays a heading text over a text body with an accompanying icon.
 The icon's placement with respect to the text is called its `orientation`, which is defined as an enum in the component module.
 Data for icon cards is stored inside and array of objects of type `ICardData` in `src/assets/cardData.tsx`.
 To add another card, add a new object to the array and follow the interface defined in the component module.
+As of now, icons are passed as props to the IconCard component and, as such, are handled outside of the component.